 Cindy Hoddeson, the Monaco Government Tourist Office’s director of North America, said she believes that Elsa’s environmental credentials — Green Globe’s Gold Status recognizing five consecutive years of organic certification along with a category 3 organic certification by Ecocert — point to the growing recognition of organic F&B trends.

 The restaurant grows many of its vegetables on site in a small, organic garden.
-Elsa’s menu is both local and seasonal, with local produce and seafood featured in the Mediterranean cuisine with a modern twist that’s inspired by Chef Paolo Sari’s Italian heritage.
+Elsa’s menu is both local and seasonal, with local produce and seafood featured in the Mediterranean cuisine with a modern twist.

-Other green initiatives at Monte-Carlo Beach Hotel include composting — Sari uses peelings from his kitchen as compost for the Elsa vegetable garden.
+Other green initiatives at Monte-Carlo Beach Hotel include composting — peelings are used from the kitchen as compost for the Elsa vegetable garden.
 Organic waste is dried and recycled by a specialty company.
 All towels and table sets are provided by the company My Drap and are recycled in partnership with Pacôme Recyclage, which collects them.

 Green events are increasingly popular, too — from small group tastings on rooftop vegetable gardens planned by Lafayette Monaco, a local expert for corporate events, to e-bike and walking tours across Monaco’s 499 acres.

 Green was even the theme at the 7th edition of the Monte-Carlo Fashion Week held this past May in Espace Fontvieille.
 Designers were recognized for using sustainable materials and for their support of animal rights, including guest of honor Alberta Ferretti, who launched her collection in collaboration with Livia Firth and Eco-Age.